 A business that serves as a middleman between shippers and carriers is known as a freight forwarder.
 They manage the logistics of moving items between locations.
 It is the responsibility of freight forwarders to plan the transportation of products, bargain rates with carriers, and ensure that the commodities reach at their destination promptly and safely.

 Freight forwarders offer a variety of additional services in addition to organizing transportation, including tracking shipments, offering insurance, and managing customs clearance.
-They frequently have a network of contacts in the shipping sector, which enables them to negotiate the most advantageous pricing for their customers.
+They frequently have a network of contacts in the port to port shipping sector, which enables them to negotiate the most advantageous pricing for their customers.
 Companies who need to transfer goods throughout the world might benefit from working with freight forwarders because they have a significant impact on the shipping sector.

 In the capacity of a shipping party, an agent’s job is to make it easier to move products from one place to another.
 To organize the flow of products, an agent may collaborate with a number of shipping parties.
 Besides selling goods, an agent might also help with paperwork and customs clearance.